alan-turing-institute/data-safe-haven/README.md

 # The Turing Data Safe Haven

-Welcome to the Turing's [Data Safe Havens in the Cloud](https://www.turing.ac.uk/research/research-projects/data-safe-havens-cloud) project.
-This repository contains the code necessary to deploy an instance of the Alan Turing Institute's Data Safe Haven, and instructions on how to use it.
+This is the repository for the Turing's [Data Safe Havens in the Cloud](https://www.turing.ac.uk/research/research-projects/data-safe-havens-cloud) project, and contains the code and instrutions to to deploy, administer and use your own instance of the Turing's Data Safe Haven on Microsoft's Azure cloud platform.

 ## Introduction